paulghaddad/baby_site/src/pages/activities-7-8-months/index.md

 ![activities for babies - get items from laundry basket](/img/activities-for-babies-get-items-from-laundry-basket.jpeg)

-Then comes yet another challenge!
 Now that the basket is on its side, baby will have to figure out how to reach in and grab the toys.

+#### Suggested items:

+Laundry basket

+Baby’s favorite toys

 ## 10. Sink vs float water activity for baby